Waller-Lab/parallel-lensless-dataset/README.md

 This is the software package accompanying the parallel lensless dataset acquisition detailed [in this project page](https://waller-lab.github.io/parallel-lensless-dataset/).
 This codebase is implemented in Python.

-**NOTE:** this repo a work in progress.
-Code for distortion correction and homography are coming soon!

 ## Setup
 This code can be run python versions 3.11.5 and above.
 It may run with older versions, though we have not tested it.
 We recommend setting up a virtual environment of your choice to run the code.